rails/rails/guides/source/active_record_validations_callbacks.md

 The possible length constraint options are:

-* +:minimum+ - The attribute cannot have less than the specified length.
+* `:minimum` - The attribute cannot have less than the specified length.
-* +:maximum+ - The attribute cannot have more than the specified length.
+* `:maximum` - The attribute cannot have more than the specified length.
-* +:in+ (or +:within+) - The attribute length must be included in a given interval.
+* `:in` (or `:within`) - The attribute length must be included in a given interval.
 The value for this option must be a range.
-* +:is+ - The attribute length must be equal to the given value.
+* `:is` - The attribute length must be equal to the given value.

 The default error messages depend on the type of length validation being performed.
-You can personalize these messages using the +:wrong_length+, +:too_long+, and +:too_short+ options and `%{count}` as a placeholder for the number corresponding to the length constraint being used.
-You can still use the +:message+ option to specify an error message.
+You can personalize these messages using the `:wrong_length`, `:too_long`, and `:too_short` options and `%{count}` as a placeholder for the number corresponding to the length constraint being used.
+You can still use the `:message` option to specify an error message.

 ```ruby
 class Person < ActiveRecord::Base